grpc/proposal/L73-java-binderchannel/wireformat.md

 future protocol extensions, though no flags are currently specified.
 Unrecognized flags must be ignored.

-"shutdown flags" is a bit field reserved for future extensions to the shutdown transaction.
-No flags are currently defined.
-Receivers must ignore flags they do not understand and today's senders must set this field to zero.
+`shutdown flags` is a bit field reserved for future extensions to the shutdown transaction.
+Receivers must ignore flags they do not understand and current senders must set this field to zero (since no flags have been defined yet).
-Zero flags can be omitted completely, although senders should include them anyways to avoid a Android memory leak caused by empty Parcels.
+This field is optional.
+If missing, no flags have been set.

 ### Stream Transactions